poplatek/payment-methods-book/mobilepay/README.md

 Finnish Nordea Bank is in collaboration with MobilePay in Denmark and Norway.

+DB has stated that it is following the Finnish solution, Siirto, but has not joined it.
+DB said that MobilePay basically has almost all of the features already that the Finnish Siirto would be offering.

+# Weaknesses

+MobilePay has a delay in money transfers.
+In the evenings and over weekend it takes at least one day for the money to be transferred to the target account.
+Also, MobilePay is not a bank account to bank account transfer system and transfers money from a credit card to a bank account, instead.

 # Size

 In Denmark has more than 3.6 million downloads in the Nordics and more than 27 000 companies are using MobilePay out of which 4 800 are web shops.